gryphonshafer/pnwquizzing/docs/references_for_quizzing/virtual_quizzing.md

 # Virtual Quizzing

-The purpose of "virtual quizzing" is to support the core mission of Bible Quizzing: encouraging memorization of Scripture.
-It's a shadow or an echo of in-person Quizzing, missing much of the valuable aspects of in-person quizzing; however, in extrodinary times when it's impractical or impossible to gather together for in-person, traditional quiz meets, virtual quizzing can serve as a "better than nothing" subsitute.
-Virtual quizzing tries to capture as much of the quizzing experience as possible; however, there's much it can't replicate.

-The following are the specific processes and rules that need to be followed for virtual quizzing.
+The following are the specific processes and rules for virtual quizzing.
 These are all considered overlays to the existing processes and rules of traditional quizzing.
 Begin first with the set of rules for your juristiction.
 For example, if quizzing at the Internationals level (also referred to as "Internetionals"), begin with the most current [IBQ rulebook](IBQ_rule_book.md), then apply the following as overrides.
+If quizzing at the PNW Quizzing level, begin with the [IBQ rulebook](IBQ_rule_book.md), then apply [PNW rules](PNW_rules.md), then apply the following as overrides.

 ## Required Equipment

-To participate, **each quizzer** most use a desktop or laptop with a mic.
-2 or more quizzers cannot effectively share the same device.
+To participate, quizzers must use a computer with a speakers, mic, and the ability to load Slack and Zoom.
 It's strongly recommended though not required that each quizzer use some sort of headphones or audio ear pieces.
 It's theoretically possible to use a smart phone or tablet as a quizzer, but it's significantly more difficult.

 Coaches are encouraged to use their own devices; however, if a coach is in the same physical location as a quizzer on the coach's team, it's theoretically possible for the coach to share the quizzer's device, though this will require the coach and quizzer to work out a means by which the coach can quickly unmute to call a timeout or substitution.